ceopinio/ceo-estimacions/txt/ceobarometer.md

 [^4]: @groves2006 argues that response rates and bias are not
     necessarity correlated.
 See a discussion in @brick2017.

-[^5]: In fact, @morwitz1996, @mann2005 and @heij2011 even
-argue that participating in the survey changes the likelihood of voting for respondents, although the evidence seems to be weak at least.

-[^6]: A number of experiments have tried to reduce the social desirability pressure from the past turnout questions, although with limited success [@abelson1992; @holbrook2010; @hanmer2017].
+[^6]: A number of experiments have tried to reduce the social
+    desirability pressure from the past turnout questions, although with limited success [@abelson1992; @holbrook2010; @hanmer2017].